viccon/sturdyc/README.md

 **sets it apart** are the features designed to make I/O heavy applications both _robust_ and _highly performant_.

-The API is very simple to use.
-If you’re currently retrieving your data from a distributed cache, database, or API, you should be able to add this package to your application for a significant performance boost without losing data freshness — provided you configure your cache client correctly.
+If you’re currently retrieving your data from a distributed cache, database, or API, you should be able to add this package to your application for a significant performance boost.
 As you will see below, there are many options, and I encourage you to read through this README and experiment with the examples to get an understanding of how it works.

 Here is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store: